How to Use a Wagner Paint Sprayer

 The Wagner Control Spray Double Duty provides users with a maximum level of control while providing a minimal level of overspray when used correctly.

-It accurately spray sealants, stains, and other light body materials in addition to paint when it’s at the right viscosity.
-We found that you had to thin down latex a TON before you could spray it through this paint gun.
+This sprayer handles sealants, stains, and other light body materials just as accurately as paint—provided they’re thinned to the right viscosity.
+We did notice you have to thin latex quite a bit before it sprays smoothly through this gun.

 This versatility makes the Wagner Control Spray a good paint sprayer for latex paint.
 The vertical spray pattern took a little time to master, so we recommend practicing your technique if you need to paint vertically with this equipment.